Infineon/mtb-example-ota-https/README.md

 The 'project-creator-cli' tool can be used to create applications from a CLI terminal or from within batch files or shell scripts.
 This tool is available in the *{ModusToolbox&trade; install directory}/tools_{version}/project-creator/* directory.

 Use a CLI terminal to invoke the 'project-creator-cli' tool.
 On Windows, use the command-line 'modus-shell' program provided in the ModusToolbox&trade; installation instead of a standard Windows command-line application.
 This shell provides access to all ModusToolbox&trade; tools.
-You can access it by typing "modus-shell" in the search box in the Windows menu.
+You can access it by typing 'modus-shell' in the search box in the Windows menu.
 In Linux and macOS, you can use any terminal application.

-The following example clones the "mtb-example-ota-https" application with the desired name "OtaHttps" configured for the CY8CPROTO-062-4343W BSP into the specified working directory, C:/mtb_projects:
+The following example clones the "mtb-example-ota-https" application with the desired name "OtaHttps" configured for the *CY8CPROTO-062-4343W* BSP into the specified working directory, *C:/mtb_projects*:

    ```
-  project-creator-cli --board-id CCY8CPROTO-062-4343W --app-id mtb-example-ota-https --user-app-name OtaHttps --target-dir "C:/mtb_projects"
+  project-creator-cli --board-id CY8CPROTO-062-4343W --app-id mtb-example-ota-https --user-app-name OtaHttps --target-dir "C:/mtb_projects"
    ```

 The 'project-creator-cli' tool has the following arguments: